Danieldiazi/utilidadesHA/README.md

    ```

 ## Check new version
 Option "-u" check if exists a new version.
-It only check info from html code on home assistant webpage.
+It only checks info from html code on home assistant webpage.

 ## Configure schedule backup